lclem/lia/src/part5/Reg.lagda.md

 imp2reg-lemma : ∀ {c} → c , s ⇒ s′ ↔ imp2reg c , s ⇝* s′
 imp2reg-lemma = imp2reg-lemma-1 , imp2reg-lemma-2
 ```

+Notice that neither direction of the simulation is sufficient alone.
+For instance, if we only required the "only if" direction,
+then we could define `imp2reg c` to be any regular program that nondeterministically can reach an arbitrary state.
+And if we only required the "if" direction,
+then we could define `imp2reg c` to be a regular program that does not reach any state at all (such as !ref(Reg)(𝕠) or `ff ??`).